 How should sales professionals adjust and/or target their efforts to appeal most effectively to Boomer core values?

-Through our research we see time and time again that Boomers are betrayed by the media as graying, old and lacking energy; however, we find the complete opposite to be the case.
+Through our research, we see time and time again that Boomers are betrayed by the media as graying, old, and lacking energy; however, we find the complete opposite to be the case.
 Boomers prove again and again that they are truly young at heart.
-They are the generation that brought us free love, Woodstock, and television, and are not to be looked at as decrepit, stagnant and unwilling to explore new territory.
-In the tech world Boomers are actually the generation spending the most money, but because of preconceptions and stereotypes they’re often discounted quickly by tech salespeople.
-This is a huge oversight and the sellers that realize this misstep and focus their efforts on attracting the Boomer demographic to their products are sure to see a huge payoff.
+They are the generation that brought us free love, Woodstock, and television, and they are not to be viewed as decrepit, stagnant, and unwilling to explore new territory.
+In the tech world, Boomers are actually the generation spending the most money, but because of preconceptions and stereotypes, they’re often discounted quickly by tech salespeople.
+This is a huge oversight, and the sellers that realize this misstep and focus their efforts on attracting the Boomer demographic to their products are sure to see a huge payoff.

-What are the best modes of communication with Boomers (e.g., phone vs. mail vs. in-person vs. text or e-mail)?
+What are the best modes of communication with Boomers (e.g., phone vs. mail vs. in-person vs. text vs. email)?